 Explanation:

-In this example, we have taken a 3×2 two-dimensional array that is passed to the printMatrix function.
-After that, the function takes a fixed-size 2D array and shows all its elements via nested loops.
+In this instance, a 3×2 two-dimensional array is provided as input to the printMatrix function.
+Subsequently, the function iterates through a predetermined 2D array using nested loops to display each element.

 C++ Passing an Array to Function FAQs